AI-Fairness-com/FDK-Toolkit/docs/installation.md

 ⚖️ Licence
 The FDK™ Toolkit source code is released under:
 Apache License 2.0

 See LICENSE and NOTICE in the repository root.

 📬 Contact
-For academic or technical queries: info@ai-fairness.com
+For academic or technical enquiries: info@ai-fairness.com